RoamGuru Roam Guru

 • Ferraura beans: The flat green beans essential to the dish

-• Bomba rice: The short-grain rice grown in the Albufera
+• Bomba rice: The short-grain rice grown in the Albufera, sold in cloth bags by vendors who know their harvest year

 • Chufas: Tiger nuts, sold raw for making horchata at home

-• Jamón: Look for jamón ibérico de bellota, the highest quality
+• Jamón: Look for jamón ibérico de bellota, the highest quality, sliced to order

 Eating at the market: